inside.ewu.edu

 Pre-requisites: graduate standing or permission of the instructor.

-This course provides advanced study in communication and language development and disorders in infants, toddlers, and preschoolers by focusing on current theory, assessment and treatment.
+Provides advanced study in communication and language development and disorders in infants, toddlers, and preschoolers by focusing on current theory, assessment, and treatment.

 CMSD 543S.
 SCHOOL-AGE AND ADOLESCENT LANGUAGE.
 3 Credits.